 1. Compare loans online

 Compare the interest rate and features of student loans from different lenders online.
-Use an online calculator to determine interest payments and how much you will end up paying over the course of the loan.
+Use an online calculator to determine interest payments and how much you will pay over the loan course.

 Here are some online tools you can use to find affordable student loans and popular lenders: